 In excoriation (skin-picking) disorder, skin picking is not triggered by obsessions or concerns about appearance but may be preceded by a feeling of tension or anxiety that is relieved by the skin picking, often followed by a feeling of gratification.

-Patients with excoriation disorder try to stop picking their skin or to do it less often, but they cannot.
+Patients with excoriation disorder try to stop picking their skin or do it less often, but they cannot.

 Drugs Mentioned In This Article